Katie Salmon Flaunts Figure In Two-Piece Thong Bikini

 — Katie Salmon (@katiesalmon24) June 21, 2018

-Prior to her time on Love Island, Salmon also has a bit of a pageant history which includes being crowned Miss Great Britain back in 2009.
+Prior to her time on Love Island, Salmon had a bit of a pageant history — which includes being crowned Miss Great Britain back in 2009.

-As Katie’s 250,000 Instagram followers know too well, the brunette bombshell frequently puts her busty figure on display by sharing bikini snaps.
+As Katie’s 250,000 Instagram followers know very well, the brunette bombshell frequently puts her busty figure on display by sharing bikini snaps.